 How is hyperthyroidism diagnosed?

 Contact your doctor if you have symptoms of an overactive thyroid.
-They will check for an enlarged thyroid gland, rapid pulse, moist skin, eye changes, and a slight tremor in your fingers or hand.
-They also will do a blood test to measure the amount of thyroid hormone in your blood.
+He or she will check for an enlarged thyroid gland, rapid pulse, moist skin, eye changes, and a slight tremor in your fingers or hand.
+Your doctor also will do a blood test to measure the amount of thyroid hormone in your blood.
 This confirms the diagnosis.

-The doctor may do a thyroid scan to help find the cause.
+Your doctor may do a thyroid scan to find the cause.
 If your entire thyroid is affected, you have Graves’ disease.
 Or the doctor will look for thyroid nodules or an inflammation.